mdodovic/SymPyCAP/README.md

 ## Jupyter Notebooks

-We recommend using SymPyCAP with Jupyter Notebooks.
+For monitoring this work we recommend Anaconda, free open-source Python distribution.
+Within it, the environment we recommend for SymPyCAP is Jupyter Notebook.

 For a number of examples use [test_examples/SymPyCAP_notebook_examples.ipynb](https://github.com/mdodovic/SymPyCAP/blob/main/test_examples/SymPyCAP_notebook_examples.ipynb):